kyle-github/littlesmalltalk/archive/README.md

 Little Smalltalk v3
 ===================

-(Note from Kyle Hayes: I think this might actually be the version described in the book, but I am not sure.)
+[KRH - this is the version described in the book.]

 *file:* lst-3.tar.gz